National conventions for writing telephone numbers: Malaysia

 All area codes including mobile start with a "0" (trunk prefix) for domestic calls.
-If you are dialing from another country the international calling code for Malaysia is "60" which may be confusing; do not dial an extra "0" before the rest of the digits.
+If you are dialing from another country the country code for Malaysia is "60" which may be confusing; do not dial an extra "0" before the rest of the digits.
 For fixed line and mobile phone numbers, a dash is written in between the area/mobile code and the subscriber number, with an optional space before the last four digits of the subscriber number.
 For example, a fixed line number in Kuala Lumpur is written as 03-XXXX YYYY or 03-XXXXYYYY, while a fixed line number in Kota Kinabalu is written as 088-XX YYYY or 088-XXYYYY.
 A typical mobile phone number is written as 01M-XXX YYYY or 01M-XXXYYYY.
 Toll-free and local charge numbers are written as 1-800-XX-YYYY and 1-300-XX-YYYY respectively, while premium rate numbers are written as 600-XX-YYYY.